demisto/content/Packs/AWS-SecurityLake/Integrations/AWSSecurityLake/README.md

 ### aws-security-lake-data-sources-list

 ***
-Retrieves a snapshot of the current Region, including whether Amazon Security Lake is enabled for those accounts and which sources Security Lake is collecting data from.
+Retrieves a snapshot of the current region, including whether Amazon Security Lake is enabled for those accounts and which sources Security Lake is collecting data from.
 In order to run this command the user must have 'securitylake' permissions.

 #### Base Command